 • Inter-VLAN IP routing for full Layer 3 routing between 2 or more VLANs.

 • Protocol Independent Multicast (PIM) for IP multicast routing is supported, including PIM sparse mode (PIM-SM), PIM dense mode (PIM-DM), and PIM sparse-dense mode.
 The IP Services image is required.

 • 128 switch virtual interfaces (SVIs) are recommended.
 Maximum of 1000 are supported (depending on the number of routes and multicast entries).
 468 routed ports are supported per stack.

-Integrated Cisco IOS Software Features
+Integrated Cisco IOS Software Features for Bandwidth Optimization

 • Per-port broadcast, multicast, and unicast storm control prevents faulty end stations from degrading overall systems performance.

 • IEEE 802.1d Spanning Tree Protocol support for redundant backbone connections and loop-free networks simplifies network configuration and improves fault tolerance.

 • PVST+ allows for Layer 2 load sharing on redundant links to efficiently use the extra capacity inherent in a redundant design.